Boynton Florida

 The Boynton-Florida Neighborhood (BFN) is a community of 70+ households.
 The BFN group focuses on helping neighbors on our two streets meet each other, strengthen our community ties, and improve our emergency preparedness.

-What can you do after the shaking stops?
-In a disaster it can take at least 72 hours for emergency services to become available.
-This drill, planned for the Boynton Florida Neighborhood, simulates actions ensuring life safety that should be undertaken soon after a disaster event.
+What do you do after the shaking stops?
+Thank you to the thirty-some neighbors who joined us to find out on the afternoon of Sunday May 3rd.
+Our drill simulated actions ensuring life safety that should be undertaken soon after a disaster event.
 The most vulnerable people are those who are left behind when disaster strikes.
-Checking on the safety of neighbors is of vital importance.
-See here and the Events section below for more information.
+Checking on the safety of our neighbors is of vital importance.
+Curious?
+See our Trainings Page.

 BFN Insurance Symposium